Weather Whiplash: Dramatic Cooldown Arrives After Springlike Stretch; Here's 5-Day Forecast

 It will be much cooler Sunday, Oct.
 29 with high temperatures holding steady 50s, a "good 20 to 30 degrees cooler" than the first half of the weekend, according to the National Weather Service.

 Expect overcast skies with rainfall throughout the day.
-The rain will remain fairly light, with amounts generally of less than a half inch.
+The rain will remain fairly light most of the day with some periods of heavy rain.

 But there could be minor flooding "in the more vulnerable locations near the waterfront and shoreline," the National Weather Service said in a Hazardous Weather Outlook statement issued on Sunday morning.